-In 2018 before I graduated, I worked for Birmingham Nightline who support student's mental health.
-After graduation, I decided volunteer in clothing store which the store's proceeds go to an end of life care Charity.
-At that time I was a little lost, but the one thing I was sure of is that I wanted to work hard, do well and make a difference.
+I used to work for a mental health charity.
 I then worked a paid job at a clothing store until one day I came across a seminar about working in Japan as a teacher that was taking place in Birmingham.
 This had a particularly 'destiny' ring to it since I had this as my dream but had pushed it to the back of my mind, so I went and found myself on a plane to Japan only a few months later.

 I've been here at Evolany about a week, but I've already learned many things and have contributed to the new website landing page!
 I wonder what's in store for me next.

 First thing is check my tasks and to see if I have any meetings.
 My days vary, I spend a lot of time doing front end work but also dabble in the back end with databases and such.

 I would say the most rewarding aspect for me is the creativity, having the opportunity to build something beautiful at my fingertips.
 Alongside this, working with people who are keen to build their skills and better themselves continuously.
 Whether that be improving their knowledge in a programming language or improving at drinking a can of beer within short time-frame.
 (Cue canned laughter).

 Coding taught me to never give up if something doesn't go as planned.

 I would love to one day build my own app, that I built alone - which can help someone in some way - as throughout my life I've carried the desire to help others.
 I hope I can one day gain the skills to create an app that can help someone, in some way.

 Their "give people a chance" and "individual personality over hard skills" are truly one of the largest aspects I respect, alongside diversity and supportive work environment.